Friday, October 3

 Munich, Soviet Coke

-Being an engineer, the machines are of interest, the above have different roles, the Sherman, tank destroyer, armoured car, AVRE bunker buster, German Tiger & the only tank that could regularly defeat the Tiger, the Sherman Firefly - a Frankenstein development that replaced the standard gun with a British Quick Firing 17 pounder gun.
+Being an engineer, the machines are of interest, the above have different roles, the Sherman general tank, a tank destroyer, armoured car, AVRE bunker buster, German Tiger & the only tank that could regularly defeat the Tiger, the Sherman Firefly - a Frankenstein development that replaced the standard gun with a British Quick Firing 17 pounder gun.

 Cirencester - map of Roman roads